danieldoinov/vh-provider/README.md

                 debug:false, //display debug information in console
-                force:false, // force resizing on all browsers breakpoints:{
+                force:false, // force resizing on all browsers hardSetHeight:false, // sets the elements height instead of the default 'min-height' breakpoints:{
                     xs: 400,//default, can be skipped
                     sm: 576,//default, can be skipped